-In this part, results produced by high-resolution tomography are presented: statistical data about size distributions of (i) particles and (ii) porosities and (iii) proximity of particles and porosities.
+In this part, results produced by high-resolution tomography are presented: statistical data about size distributions of (i) particles and (ii) porosities, and (iii) proximity of particles and porosities.

-Contrary to Al-Cu-Fe-Mn particles presented in [8] (classical tomography with voxel size $0.7 \,\mu$ m), the 3D reconstruction method employed here do not produce dark or bright artefact rings around particles and porosities: errors concerning the nature of particles and porosities are therefore excluded.
+Contrary to Al-Cu-Fe-Mn particles presented in (8) (classical tomography with voxel size $0.7 \,\mu\text{m}$ ), the 3D reconstruction method employed here do not produce dark or bright artefact rings around particles and porosities: errors concerning the nature of particles and porosities are therefore excluded.

 3.1.
-Two-dimensional (2D) and three-dimensional (3D) particles and porosities distributions
+2D and 3D particles and porosities distributions

-Statistical 3D particle distributions obtained using 320 nm voxel size tomography are presented in Figure 2a.
+Statistical 3D particle distributions obtained using 320 nm voxel size tomography are presented in Fig. 2a.
 In the plates studied here, Mg2Si particles are much smaller than either Al7Cu2Fe or Al-Cu-Fe-Mn, which have size distributions of the same order of magnitude.
 The plate in 2050-T8 contains particles Al-Cu-Fe-Mn slightly larger than particles Al7Cu2Fe of 7050-T7451.
-Integrating these distributions gives the total number of particles > 10 μ m in both alloys (~ 2300/mm3 for 2050 plate and ~ 3400/mm3 for 7050 plate), and the volume fraction (~ 0.65% for Al-Cu-Fe-Mn, ~ 0.78% for Al7Cu2Fe and ~ 0.15% for Mg2Si).
+Integrating these distributions gives the total number of particles > 10 μm in both alloys ( $\sim$ 2300/mm for 2050 plate and $\sim$ 3400/mm for 7050 plate), and the volume fraction ( $\sim 0.65\%$ for Al-Cu-Fe-Mn, $\sim 0.78\%$ for Al7Cu2Fe and $\sim 0.15\%$ for Mg2Si).

-The comparison between the 'real' and 'ideal' two-dimensional distributions of Al_7Cu_2Fe and Al-Cu-Fe-Mn particles on plane RD-ND (Figure 2b) highlights that in the real case (what we actually observe on 2D surfaces) the number of small particles is overestimated and the number of large particles is simultaneously underestimated, compared to the case where particles are assumed not to have complex shapes (ellipsoids).
+The comparison between the 'real' and 'ideal' two-dimensional distributions on plane RD-ND (Fig. 2.b) highlights that in the real case (what we actually observe on 2D surfaces) the number of small particles is overestimated and the number of large particles is simultaneously underestimated, compared to the case where particles are assumed not to have compex shapes (ellipsoids).

-On reconstructed 3D slices (Figure 1) porosities are visible in both alloys.
-The maximum size of porosities deduced from the size distribution is about $10 \,\mu$ m equivalent diameter for both plates (Figure 3), and the volume fractions lie near 0.015%.
-Two-dimensional measurements failed at obtaining a similar distribution on polished surfaces due to their small size (statistically few on a given slice) and the fact that porosities may be filled during polishing.
-A scanning electron microscope (SEM) image of one particle situated near porosities is obtained in the 2050-T8 plate (Figure 4): one of the porosities is filled.
+On reconstructed 3D slices (Fig. 1) porosities are visible in both alloys.
+The maximum size of porosities deduced from the size distribution is about 10 $\mu$ m equivalent diameter for both plates (Fig. 3), and the volume fractions lie near 0.015%.
+2D measurements failed at obtaining a similar distribution on polished surfaces due to their small size (statistically few on a given slice) and the fact that porosities may be filled during polishing.
+A Scanning Electron Microscope (SEM) image of one particle situated near porosities is obtained in the 2050-T8 plate (Fig. 4): one of the porosities is filled.